 We take medical documentation into account when providing accommodations.
 However, accommodations are based on a combination of your first-person experience, a review of your medical documentation, and an understanding of how your specific barriers may present themselves in the specific Queen’s courses that you are taking.

-The information provided by your healthcare professional may not take into account the structure of your academics at University and as such some of the recommendations may not be applicable as accommodations.
+The medical documentation provided by your healthcare provider may not take into account the structure of your academics at university and as such some of the recommendations may not be required for your specific classes.

 Visit the Queen’s Residence website for information about accommodations for a disability while living in Residence.

 General Accessibility at Queen’s

 Visit the Accessibility Hub for helpful information about accessibility for people with disabilities at Queen’s.

 If you have additional questions, please email firstname.lastname@example.org